 Well, having compared all of the different types of underfloor insulation on the market, there’s only one that meets our strict criteria – given all of these insulation disasters we’ve seen over the years.

 Polyester underfloor insulation is thick, strong and the only bulk insulation with fibres strong enough to secure with staples.
 It makes a huge improvement to your comfort and lasts the lifetime of your home.
-It’s safe to handle without gloves and won’t make you itch, in fact, think about this – a lot of the soft furnishings in our homes are actually made out of the same material, so that shows just how safe it is!
+It’s safe to handle without gloves and won’t make you itch.
+In fact, it is so safe that a lot of the soft furnishings in our homes and bedding (pillows and doonas) are actually made out of the same material.

-You can learn more about why we only recommend polyester underfloor insulation and watch a demo of how we install it in the video on this page (click here).
+You can learn more about why we only recommend polyester underfloor insulation and watch a demo of how we install it in the video on this page.

 But before you go … Got an underfloor insulation horror story to add to our collection?
-Let us know in the comments below.
+Let us know!